-First, not everyone needs a Guest network, and sometimes it’s useful to have multiple options so you can segment your devices.
-For example, you can have a group of clients connect to a particular SSID, and the rest to another.
+First, not everyone needs a Guest network, and sometimes it’s helpful to have multiple options so you can segment your devices.
+For example, you can have a group of clients connect to a particular SSID and the rest to another.

 Another reason is the owner of the Guest network might want to gain access to the guest’s device.
-The isolation, or the lack thereof, works both ways, and not every guest network is a friendly one.
+The isolation, or the lack thereof, works both ways, and not every guest network is friendly.
 That’s the reason you want a VPN when using public Wi-Fi.

 How to set up a guest network

-By definition, any Wi-Fi network that’s separated (isolated) from your main network is a guest network.
+By definition, any Wi-Fi network that’s separated (isolated) from your primary network is a guest network.
 And there are many ways to achieve this.

 Turn it on

 But if you want to offer your guests more than just the Internet, this type of Guest networking won’t cut it.
-Instead, you need a separate Intranet.
+Instead, it would be best if you had a separate Intranet.

 Create a separate intranet